backstage/backstage/plugins/auth-backend/api-report.md

 // @public (undocumented)
 export const ensuresXRequestedWith: (req: express.Request) => boolean;

-// Warning: (ae-missing-release-tag) "GcpIapProviderOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated (undocumented) export type GcpIapProviderOptions = {
   authHandler?: AuthHandler<GcpIapResult>;